 Scandalously, the unemployed often (though not always) pay higher rates for their car insurance.
 You should inform your provider if you're out of work.
 If your policy's changed, see if it's worth cancelling and moving elsewhere, as you don't need to be at renewal to change insurer (though exit fees may apply).
 Cheap Insurance Guides: Car, Van, Motorbike.

 Struggling with your mortgage?

 There are two state schemes available to help if you're struggling to pay your mortgage.
-Full scheme-by-scheme details, including an eligibility checker, are in the Mortgage Arrears Help guide.
+Full details are in the Mortgage Arrears Help guide.

 However, if you're struggling, first talk to your lender to see if it will help you manage your payments.
 Lenders must only use repossession as a last resort and have to prove they have done all they can to help struggling borrowers, so use this to your advantage.

 There are a few ways which may be able to provide you with interest-free borrowing rather than getting commercial debt.